gxf1212/notes/MD/FYP-notes.md

    I only keep

    ```
-   CG3C51 CG321  OG303  PG1        0.6500  1     0.00     ! manually added
+   CG3C51 CG321  OG303  PG1        0.6500  1     0.00     ! manually added, in prod-dihe
    ```

    Then the minimum point is just 180 degree.
 Suitable slope too.

-   > these modifications are first made in prod-dihe
+   but no! when k=9.65 that dihedral still moves slightly away (in prod-restrict)

 4. to prevent the oxygen from folding back. actually 21-23 is nearly perpendicular to the ribose "plane"